syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Change the minimum and maximum date in date editor

-You can customize the maximum and minimum allowable dates in the [DatePicker](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/datepicker?view=net-maui-7.0) by setting `MaximumDate` and `MinimumDate` in the `DataFormDateItem` respectively.
+You can customize the maximum and minimum allowable dates in the [DatePicker](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/datepicker?view=net-maui-7.0) by setting the `MaximumDate` and `MinimumDate` in the `DataFormDateItem` respectively.

 {% tabs %}
 {% highlight C# %}